nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 So so, like, an immediate or a visible reaction would be kind of, like, would you be stunned, or would you be, like, being really excited?
 Or I think I would be, like, really kinda stunned excited because I'm not understanding what everything means, but it seems cool.
 Does that make sense?
 But I am stunned.
 That for sure.

 Okay.
 And then what is this?
 Yeah.
-So you like, again, Sameer, kind of what you're seeing is you're you're you have, you know, a couple of different reactions, but they they none of nobody seems to be, like, in pain.
+So you like, again, Simear, kind of what you're seeing is you're you're you have, you know, a couple of different reactions, but they they none of nobody seems to be, like, in pain.
 There's a little bit of confusion.

 There's a little bit of, like, what's going on?
 And, you know, you see Karsten and you and he's he's got a he's got a confused flash.
 He's got a confused smile on his face.
 Like, you know, well, this could be cool, but I don't know what it is kinda thing.
 Yeah.